Brief knowledge base

 • You need a separate channel for automation without mixing it with personal traffic.

-A more detailed explanation of the basic model, direct connections, and traffic through an intermediary is available in the full article on how a proxy server works.
+More on the basic scheme, direct connection and working through an intermediary — in the full article about proxy servers.

 02